 Serving Ideas

 There is an endless number of dishes you can pair up with coconut sambal.
-It’s impossible for me to write a list of meals that goes well with this.
+It’s impossible for me to write a list of meals that go well with this.
 Here are my top five favorite meals that accompany Sri Lankan Coconut Sambol.

-There are so many variations of coconut sambol too..
+There are so many variations of coconut sambol too.
 There is white coconut sambal where we only add green hot peppers/ habanero and make it white without any red chilies.
 You can also add Maldive fish flakes, garlic, finely chopped tomatoes, Curry leaves, or black peppers.
 The one I’m giving you here is my basic version of coconut sambol.
 Even the habanero is optional.
-But I’m adding it since I really love the nice aroma it gives in to the Sambol.
+But I’m adding it since I love the nice aroma it gives to the Sambol.

-Ingredients and Equipments
+Ingredients and Equipment

 I’m using my mortar and pestle to make coconut sambal.
 Which makes it even tastier (btw I love my 4 cup mortar and pestle, a really good investment if you’re looking for one.
 I’ll link it below).
-But you can use your food processer too.
+But you can use your food processor too.
 If you don’t have both, then chop everything super finely and mix well with your hands.
 This recipe is very forgiving, you can make it any way you like, and any quantities you like.
 The basic recipe only needs shredded coconut, salt, lime, and something hot.
 It could be either red chili flakes or powder or habanero or any other green chili variety.
 The key to a good coconut Sambol is balancing those flavors.

 shredded coconut: